org-zpr/zpr-core/README.md

     ZDP messages we will use.
 Note that we may want to establish liveness before calling auth_connect.
 It is possible for the key management handshake to fail and one side not realize it.

+(3) "raa" is RegisterAgentAddress in which the agent sends its ZPR address to the
+    node.
+Required since the node includes this in the connect message to the visa service.  "raar" is RegisterAgentAddressResponse.
 ```